maryantonyan/database_testing/README.md

-This is the README file for the Stress testing tool.
+This is the README file for the database testing tool.

 -------------------------------------------------------------------------------
 CONTENTS